osminogin/express-coffee-seed/README.md

 ## About

-express-coffee-seed is a template or boilerplate to get started writing new express web applications in Coffee Script.
+express-coffee-seed is a boilerplate to get started writing new express web applications in Coffee Script.
 It comes ready to go with base setup for an Express Web App.

 It includes a Cakefile that lets you build, test, and watch Coffee Scripts as you develop.